Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Method: Filtering Using Conditional Conformal Risk Control

 In the previous discussion, we focused on the setting where the gold standard measure $\mathcal{A}$ is directly available on a small subset of the data.
 We now extend our approach to scenarios in which only a surrogate measure $\tilde{\mathcal{A}}$ can be observed.
 We shall assume that the surrogate measure satisfies

 In other words, the gold-standard is the population average of the observed surrogate, and conversely, $\tilde{\mathcal{A}}$ can be viewed as a specific realization of a random variable, centered at $\mathcal{A}$.
-For instance, in text data, embedding-based similarity metrics such as cosine similarity computed from BERT embeddings are widely used to capture semantic coherence \cite{devlin2018bert, zhang2020bertscore}.
+For instance, in text data, embedding-based similarity metrics such as cosine similarity computed from BERT embeddings are widely used to capture semantic coherence \cite{devlin2019bert, zhang2019bertscore}.
 In image data, similarity measures based on CLIP scores \cite{radford2021learning} are effective for capturing both semantic alignment and stylistic similarity.
-These metrics typically compare each generation directly against its original sample, which can be viewed as a realization from the underlying distribution $h^\star$.
+These metrics typically compare each generation directly against its original, which can be viewed as a realization from the underlying distribution $h^\star$.

 We propose reducing the variability of the surrogate $\tilde{\mathcal{A}}$ by applying a regression-based strategy that leverages similar samples to approximate the underlying expectation.
-By smoothing over similar samples, this learned approximation is expected to more closely reflect the ground-truth measure $\mathcal{A}$.
+By smoothing over similar samples, this learned approximation is expected to reflect more closely the true measure $\mathcal{A}$.

 Let $\tilde{A}_{ik} = \tilde{\mathcal{A}}(G_{ik}, X_{i}, Y_i)$ and ${{A}}_{ik} = \mathcal{A}(G_{ik}, X_i, Y_i)$.
 We model $A_{ik}$ as:

 where $\epsilon_{ik}$ denotes some centered noise, and where $\eta(G_{ik}, C_i, Y_{i}) = \mathbb{E}[\tilde{A}_{ik} | G_{ik}, C_i, Y_{i}] $ is the population quantity we would like to estimate.